There are some classic Christmas movies that simply have to be part of everyone’s must-watch wish list.

 Written by Christopher Columbus and the iconic John Hughes, this is an absolute classic.

 In the third installment of the Griswold Vacation franchise, follow Clark, Ellen, Audrey, and Rusty through a week of mishaps as their family joins them for Christmas.

-Will Ferrell plays an orphan who was raised by Santa in the North Pole who travels to New York City to find his biological father.
+Will Ferrell plays an orphan who was raised by Santa at the North Pole and travels to New York City to find his biological father.

 A Charlie Brown Christmas (1965)

 How relatable is this tale from 1965, where Charlie Brown finds himself going through seasonal depression?